bitmakerlabs/wdi-october-2017/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 ### Step #3: Change The Value Of An Item
 ### Step #4: Do Things With Your Array

+---

+for: alexa readme slides

+layout: true

 # Hashes

+---

+for: alexa readme slides

 ## Definition

 > A Hash is a collection of unique keys and their values.

+--

 ## Documentation